gabireze/gabireze.github.io/en.md

 **Software Engineer** · Jul/2025 – Present

-- Back end development of scalable solutions.
+- Development and architecture of scalable backend solutions for the insurance sector, specializing in agricultural insurance for crop and machinery protection.
-- RESTful APIs and microservices using PHP and Laravel.
+- Design and implementation of high-performance RESTful APIs and enterprise management systems using PHP, Laravel, and MySQL, prioritizing reliability and scalability.
-- Integration with external systems.
-- Technical leadership in high-complexity projects.
-- Collaboration with multidisciplinary teams and agile methodologies.
+- Creation of critical features for insurance brokerages, including automated policy management, intelligent claims processing, and complex approval workflows.
+- Strategic integration with external systems and third-party APIs in the agribusiness ecosystem, ensuring interoperability and efficient data synchronization.
+- Direct collaboration with business stakeholders and product teams, applying agile methodologies to deliver solutions that directly impact company growth.

 ---

 ### Encora Inc.

-**Software Engineer** · Jan/2023 – Apr/2025
+**Junior Software Engineer** · Jan/2023 – Apr/2025

-- Full stack solution development and maintenance with focus on scalability, performance, and code quality.
+- Development and maintenance of high-performance full stack solutions for global international academic exchange platform, impacting thousands of students worldwide.
-- RESTful APIs using Python (FastAPI), SQLAlchemy, PostgreSQL, Alembic.
+- Architecture and implementation of scalable RESTful APIs using Python (FastAPI), SQLAlchemy, PostgreSQL, and Alembic, following clean architecture principles and SOLID design patterns.
-- Distributed services with Docker and Docker Compose, automated CI/CD.
-- Frontend with Vue.js (Composition API), JavaScript, and TypeScript.
+- Development of modern and responsive interfaces with Vue.js (Composition API), JavaScript ES6+, and TypeScript, prioritizing user experience and web accessibility standards.
-- Refactoring of legacy systems in PHP (Laravel).
+- Strategic refactoring of legacy systems in PHP (Laravel), modernizing architecture, improving performance by 40%, and increasing code maintainability.
-- Automated tests with Pytest (backend) and Playwright (frontend).
+- Implementation of comprehensive automated test suites with Pytest (backend) and Playwright (frontend), achieving 85%+ code coverage and ensuring code quality.
-- High-performance search with Algolia.
-- Active participation in agile squads, technical reviews, and architecture decisions.
+- Active participation in agile squads, conducting rigorous technical code reviews and contributing to architectural decisions that impacted the product roadmap.
-- Tools: Jira, Trello, GitHub.
+- Optimization of development workflows using Jira, Trello, and GitHub, resulting in 25% increase in team delivery velocity.

 ---